flupine/VPNSox-CP/README.md

 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/flupine/JSCOIN/tags) are created regularly to indicate new official, stable release versions of JSCOIN.
+[Tags](https://github.com/flupine/VPNSox-CP/tags) are created regularly to indicate new official, stable release versions of VPNSox-CP

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).